Should I be taking BCAA’s before and during training or racing? Why does Secret Training not have BCAA’s in their energy gels/drinks?

 Just some basics, BCAA’s are amino acids, amino acids are compounds that combine to make proteins and are the building blocks for growth and repair of muscle, tissue and skin.

-BCAA’s (leucine, isoleucine and valine) are unique compared to other amino acids that are oxidised in the liver in that they can act as a direct fuel for working muscles.
-When the body is short of energy it will ‘sacrifice’ and oxidise the BCAA within muscle causing muscle break down.
+BCAA’s (leucine, isoleucine and valine) are unique compared to other amino acids (which are oxidised in the liver) in that they can act as a direct fuel for working muscles.
+When the body is short of energy (from fat and carbs) it will ‘sacrifice’ and oxidise the BCAA within muscle causing muscle break down.
 The theory is that by providing BCAA in supplements it will protect the BCAA within the muscle and protect the muscle fibers.
 The oxidation of BCAA produces more energy (ATP) than the oxidation of glucose so it is attractive to think that this extra energy will improve performance.

 However, the data on the use of BCAA’s prior and during exercise is ambiguous to say the least, there is very little evidence to support performance improvements, however there is a very real possibility of reducing performance and perhaps paradoxically a real chance of causing more muscle breakdown.